miniconnect/miniconnect/README.md

 ## JDBC compatibility

+*Note: one of the major goals of MiniConnect is to relieve the pains of JDBC users and implementors.*
+**

 There are built-in JDBC->MiniConnect and MiniConnect->JDBC bridges, so any tool that understands JDBC (e. g.
 Hibernate) can use your MiniConnect driver, and vice versa: any JDBC connection can be used via MiniConnect.